parallax/svg-animation-tools/README.md

 ## Quick Example

 First create an Illustrator file, add an element and change its layer name to say `#class=my-element`.
 Export the SVG using the **File > Export > Export for Screens** option with the following settings.
+Call the svg `animation.svg`.

 ![Illustrator svg export settings](svg-settings.png)

 Download the [svg tools]() and unzip them into your project folder.
-Create a text file called `process_svg.py` (or whatever you want) with the following code.
+Open the file called `run.py`.
+Here you can edit how the SVGs will be processed.

 ```
-from svg_tools import *
+from svg import *

 compile_svg('animation.svg', 'processed_animation.svg',
 {
 	'process_layer_names': True
 })

-inline_svg('animation.html', 'index.html')
+inline_svg('animation.html', 'output/animation.html')

 ```